adamkurth/CXLS_Sphinx/docs/source/cxls/data_analysis/projects/background_subtraction.rst

 PeakThresholdProcessor Class
 ----------------------------

-The `PeakThresholdProcessor ` class is used for processing the image peak values in the image array, above or at a specified threshold value.
+The `PeakThresholdProcessor` class is used for processing the image peak values in the image array, above or at a specified threshold value.
 This class provides functions for setting and retrieving coordinate values these values.

 The following functions are defined in the `PeakThresholdProcessor` class:

-.. py:class:: PeakThresholdProcessor(image_array, threshold_value=0)
+.. py:class:: PeakThresholdProcessor

     Initialize the `PeakThresholdProcessor` with the image array and coordinate threshold value.

     :param image_array: The image array to be processed.
     :type image_array: numpy.ndarray
     :param threshold_value: The threshold value to be used for processing the image array, defaults to 0.
     :type threshold_value: float, optional

     :return: Returns coordinate list of x and y values above the threshold value.
     :rtype: list

     .. py:method:: set_threshold_value(new_threshold_value)

         Set a new threshold value for the image array.

         :param new_threshold_value: The new threshold value to be used for processing the image array.
         :type new_threshold_value: float

     .. py:method:: get_threshold_value()

         Getter method which returns the current threshold value for the image array.

         :return: The current threshold value for the image array.